DevAry-DE/social-plugin-metadata/readme.txt

 **Quick Guide**

-To sychronize and output meta information (E.g. Business hours, About Us, last posts) from facebook pages.
+To sychronize and output meta information (E.g. Business hours, About Us, last posts) from facebook pages, follow the below steps:

-1. Use the button Login and Sync (left side) to connect your facebook account with the Cloud 86 / Link Page application
+1. Register as Facebook Developer and create a new [Facebook App](https://developers.facebook.com/apps/)
-2. Once successfully logged into your facebook account, choose the pages you wish to output metadata for
+2. Fill in the Facebook App ID and App secret from the app you just created into the Social Plugin (Menu "Tool" -> "Social Plugin - Metadata")
-3. Is your account properly connected and the syncronization completed, you can switch to the Appearance -> Widget page
+3. Use the "Login and Sync" button to connect your facebook account with your Facebook App
-4. To display the content on your front page, move the widget Facebook page info Widget into a desired widget area
+4. Switch to the Appearance -> Widget page once successfully logged in and pick the "Social Plugin - Metadata"
-5. Finally save the widget settings and check the output on the front page
+5. Setup the widget for the page and content you want to display on frontend

 **Shortcodes**